np2048/Trots/linux/tor.md

     $ flatpak run com.github.micahflee.torbrowser-launcher

->For the convenience you cat save this command into a script, for example *~/opt/tor.sh* and start *Tor Browser* by just running that script.
+>For convenience you can save this command into a script, for example *~/opt/tor.sh* and start *Tor Browser* by just running that script.

 ## Default downloads directory location